 The successful applicant will receive compensation of approximately €1,800 per month from the German Bundestag.
 Subsidized health insurance is available through DAAD for a monthly fee.
-DAAD can help the interns to obtain housing in Berlin and make contacts with fellow international interns and German students.
 Travel expenses are the intern’s responsibility.

 The application deadline is September 15, 2019 for internships in 2020.

 Incomplete or late applications will not be accepted.
 Be sure to submit all materials by the deadline.
 Please do not call our office; you will receive an e-mail or letter of acknowledgment by the end of October.

 The German Bundestag suggests that you choose a two-month period between September and mid-December when the Bundestag is in session.
 Placements during the spring are rare, but sometimes possible from May 1st.
 Since the spring session ends in late June, placements typically end in early July for the summer break.
 The Bundestag is not in session in July and August.
 In order to receive an optimal placement for your internship you should clearly state your particular interests in the essay.
 Short-listed candidates will be interviewed in German.

 The following documentation is required for an application:

 Please type your application form, handwritten materials will not be accepted.
 Make sure to answer all questions on the form completely.
 Do not fill in any blanks with the phrase "see attached," even if you must refer to additional material.
 Do not forget to sign your application.